AmirAgassi/Danghui-LVM/README.md

 # Danghui-LVM
 Danghui is a Roblox CLVM (very hard to patch) that uses a relatively brand new script execution method to execute arbitrary code on Roblox's own main lua_State.
 Since 2017, this project has been depreciated due to Roblox's implementation of memory checking.

 CLVM's objective is to achieve script execution through a custom virtual machine that operates on a foreign, untranslated and incompatable lua state.
-It copies the Lua C functions from Roblox to a seperate DLL, and does so *WITHOUT BYPASSING ANY MAJOR CHECKS. (memcheck, retcheck, hookcheck, etc)*.
+It copies the Lua C functions from Roblox to a seperate DLL, and does everything *WITHOUT BYPASSING ANY MAJOR CHECKS. (memcheck, retcheck, hookcheck, etc)*.

 - Able to index every class